 ***THE DATE OF THIS CONCERT HAS BEEN CHANGED TO FRIDAY 19 NOVEMBER OWING TO THE TEMPORARY CLOSURE OF THE MICHAEL FOWLER CENTRE***

-displaying their unique characteristics; in the second movement, “Games of Couples,” the instruments show off over a side-drum, dancing in pairs or sounding a soft brass chorale.
-The middle movement is the work’s core, written in Bartók’s mysterious “night music” style.
-After that, every instrument gets a moment to shine in the carefree, dancelike Intermezzo.
+This is one of Bartók’s most accessible works; its five movements progress towards from darkness to light.
+It begins with haunting fragments from different solo instruments or groups; the second movement, “Games of Couples,” shows the instruments off, dancing in pairs or sounding a soft brass chorale.
+The middle movement is written in Bartók’s mysterious “night music” style.
+After that, every instrument gets a moment to shine in the carefree, dance-like Intermezzo.
 Bartok’s genius provides a formidably complex fugue at the end.